 Students may request that courses they took at another institution, or in another degree program, count towards their CBH degree if they meet the objectives of required or elective courses in the MPH/PhD.
-To do this, students must provide information about each course on the transfer credit form, along with the syllabus for the course and their plan of study, to the Graduate Program Coordinator.
-The form may be accessed here: http://cph.uiowa.edu/cbh/current-students/forms.html.
+To do this, students must provide information and submit a CBH Form about each course on the transfer credit form, along with the syllabus for the course and their plan of study, to the Graduate Program Coordinator.
 Credit for courses toward an advanced degree must have the approval of the CBH department as well as the dean of the Graduate College.
 Students cannot transfer courses that are more than 10 years old at the time that they take their comprehensive examination, or courses that were taken as part of an undergraduate program.

 Students requesting transfer of credit hours must include information about the course (institution, course title, number of credit hours, and grade) and a course description sufficient to determine whether it is an acceptable substitute for the replaced course.
 Transfer credits from other colleges and universities are also evaluated by the Graduate Admissions Office.
 The department cannot approve transfer hours from other institutions unless the Graduate Admissions Office awards graduate credit hours.

-Department of Community and Behavioral Health requirements, which are supplemental to the Graduate College regulations that can be found in the Manual of Rules and Regulations of the Graduate College, include:
+Department of Community and Behavioral Health requirements, which are supplemental to the Graduate College regulations, can be found in the Manual of Rules and Regulations of the Graduate College, include:

 The curriculum for the doctoral program requires that students complete at least 75 semester hours of course work past the baccalaureate degree.
 Relevant transfer credit given for a master’s degree counts towards these 75 semester hours.